 A.4.
 Yes.
 Statistics Canada conducted the Aboriginal Peoples Survey with First Nations living off reserve, Métis and Inuit peoples across Canada.

-A.4.
-Yes.
-The national survey on Aboriginal peoples will be conducted by the First Nation Information Governance Centre (FNIGC) with First Nations living on reserve and in northern First Nation communities.
-Statistics Canada will conduct the survey with First Nations living off reserve, Métis and Inuit peoples.
+The First Nations Regional Early Childhood, Education and Employment Survey (FNREEES) will be conducted by the First Nation Information Governance Centre (FNIGC) with First Nations living on reserve and in northern First Nations communities across Canada.